Enggano Island: Spaceport plans

 The Indonesian National Institute of Aeronautics and Space (LAPAN) has proposed the island for use as a spaceport, citing its "low population and remoteness" as decisive criteria, as well as its closeness to the equator.

 The regional government immediately protested the plan as environmentally problematic.

 In February 2011, a plan to conduct an environmental impact study was announced, chiefly surveying avian populations.

 Enggano language

-The Enggano language, also known as Engganese, is either a lexically highly divergent Austronesian (specifically Malayo-Polynesian) language not closely related to any other, or alternatively may be a language isolate with Austronesian loans.
+It is not clear whether the Enggano language, also known as Engganese, is a member of the Austronesian (specifically Malayo-Polynesian) language — albeit a highly lexically divergent one, not closely related to any other member of that family — or is instead a language isolate, but with some elements borrowed from Austronesian.